AlexanderKamarou/Python_Intro/README.md

 ## Usage
 To fill the database with data from JSON files, run the `filling_database.py` script.
 To query the database, create an instance of the `RoomRepository` class and use its methods.

-## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.